cairo-book/cairo-book/src/ch08-00-generic-types-and-traits.md

 - Extract the duplicate code into the body of the function and specify the inputs and return values of that code in the function signature.
 - Update the two instances of duplicated code to call the function instead.

 Next, we’ll use these same steps with generics to reduce code duplication.
-In the same way that the function body can operate on an abstract `Array<u8>` instead of specific `u8` values, generics allow code to operate on abstract types.
+In the same way that the function body can operate on an abstract `Array<T>` instead of specific `u8` values, generics allow code to operate on abstract types.